oliverweisse/exxai.github.io/_posts/2018-10-18-sales-prediction.md

 of month 1-4.
 In machine learning, this is called “overfitting”.
 It is comparable to memorizing all the answers of last year’s exam in university or high school.
 If this year’s exam is the same as last year’s than your answers would be perfect.
 But this is rarely the case in reality.
-The exams differ slightly from year to year, so it is better to really understand the material so that you generalize well.
+The exams differ slightly from year to year, so it is better to really understand the material in order to generalize well.

-The decision tree is very intuitive and also has the advantage that we can get an insight into which feature is the most important.
+Decision trees are very intuitive and also has the advantage that we can get an insight into which feature is the most important.
 The higher up the feature is, the more important it is.
 In our case, this means that the item count last month is more important than the item count two months ago.
-Not all machine learning algorithms are that easy to understand.
+Not all machine learning algorithms are that easy to interpret.
 Fortunately, there are other methods which show us how important a feature is.
 In the next table you see the so-called permutation importance.
 It shows us how important a feature is for our prediction.
 As expected, the sales from last months are the most important feature.
 The item counts from the months before that and the item id and shop id also play a role.
 Surprisingly, the year and month are irrelevant for our prediction.
 Seasonality seems to not have any